 What does this mean for school districts?

-Repealing the tax-exempt status of these bonds will raise the cost of borrowing for school districts, since bondholders are more willing to lend at a cheaper, low-interest rate if their interest income is tax-exempt.
+Repealing the tax incentives from these bonds will raise the cost of borrowing for school districts, since bondholders are more willing to lend at a cheaper, low-interest rate if their interest income is tax-exempt.
 If the interest is no longer tax-exempt, investors will offer bids at higher interest rates, thus forcing school districts to rely on taxable, higher-interest-rate financing to fund facility projects.
 However, many state and local laws limit the number of bonds a school district can issue and the amount of debt the district can incur, rendering higher-interest and higher-cost financing options unfeasible for many school districts.
 Either school facility projects will be delayed or cancelled altogether, or districts will have to find alternate sources of revenue to fund them.

-As for advance refunding bonds, school districts rely on these bonds as a way to refinance their debt, save money, and reissue bonds at a lower interest rate.
+As for advance refunding bonds, school districts rely on these bonds as a way to refinance their debt, save money, and reissue bonds to pay off outstanding debt at a lower interest rate.
 While districts will still be able to advance refund bonds, the interest on them will no longer be tax-exempt.
-Again, by making the bonds’ interest income for investors taxable, it increases the cost of borrowing because investors will lend at cheaper interest rates only if their income is tax free.
+Again, by making the bonds’ interest income for investors taxable, it increases the cost of borrowing because investors will lend at cheaper interest rates only if their income is tax-free.
 Advance refunding bonds will be more expensive for districts, as investors bid on them at higher interest rates than if they were tax-exempt, reducing the amount of savings the school district can capture if they refinance their debt.
 Only current refunding bonds would remain tax-exempt, making it more difficult for districts to leverage advance refunding bonds for refinancing, thus forcing them to pay higher interest payments in the long run if they can’t easily take advantage of falling interest rates.

 How can you advocate on this issue?